- Application fee is $400 at the time of submission.

 Annual Fellowship Evaluations are required of approved programs on March 31st each year.
 The annual evaluation will ask you to list graduating fellows.
 Please make sure to complete this form in order for your fellows to receive their certificate.

-Approval of a fellowship is contingent upon a review of the institutional environment, success of prior graduates and current members of the faculty fellowship team, and proposed curriculum for future fellows.
+Approval of a telehealth fellowship is contingent upon a review of the institutional environment, success of prior graduates and current members of the faculty fellowship team, and proposed curriculum for future fellows.
 All approved institutions must have an ACGME- approved emergency medicine residency and support for administrative programs in place.
 They must demonstrate strong collaboration with clinicians, educators, and researchers as well as with other clinical services that supervise relevant rotations.
 This support may frequently be provided by collaboration with existing administrative fellowship programs in the institution.
 If such a program is not available for collaboration at an applying institution, careful attention will be given by reviewers to ensure adequate support is available including the opportunity for mentorship from high-level institutional administrators.
-Approved programs will demonstrate a requirement for pursuit of master’s level training such as an MBA, MHA or similar leadership/administrative program.

 A site visit and/or interview may be requested at the discretion of the SAEM Fellowship Approval Committee members.
 Initial approval of a fellowship is for a period of three academic years (July 1 – June 30).
 At the end of the initial period, programs with demonstrated success can apply for renewal of approval every five years.
 Approved programs must communicate to the committee annually any changes in administrative emergency medicine fellowship personnel.
 In the event of the departure or replacement of the program director, a secondary review will be required.

-Essential Elements for an SAEM-Approved Fellowship in Emergency Medicine Administration
+Essential Elements for an SAEM-Approved Fellowship in Emergency Telehealth

-An emergency medicine administrative (EMA) fellowship should prepare the participant to become a leader by combining theoretical and hands-on training in administration including expertise in clinical operations, quality improvement processes and patient safety.
+An emergency medicine telehealth fellowship should prepare the participant to become a leader in telehealth and health innovation by combining theoretical and hands-on training including expertise in clinical operations, quality improvement processes, entrepreneurship and patient safety.
 In addition to demonstrating strong clinical leadership skills, graduates also should gain the necessary foundational skills to generate scholarship that will facilitate career advancement in an academic environment if chosen.

-- Administration – development of fundamental skills essential to managing departmental and hospital operations.
-This includes acquisition of advanced knowledge of: principles of effective leadership, continuous quality improvement, personnel management, workforce development, information technology applications relevant to emergency medicine practice, budgeting and accounting processes, and coding and billing.
+1. Administration – development of fundamental skills essential to managing a telehealth department and associated hospital operations.
+This includes acquisition of advanced knowledge of: principles of effective leadership, continuous quality improvement, personnel management, performance improvement, data science, workforce development, information technology applications relevant to tele-emergency medicine practice, budgeting and accounting processes, and coding and billing.
 The fellow will acquire these skills via direct tutoring by expert faculty members and direct participation in committees and/or work groups that are responsible for managing these initiatives.
-Upon completing the training program, the fellow will have acquired expertise in operational and personnel management for emergency medicine.
+Upon completing the training program, the fellow will have acquired expertise in operational and personnel management for telehealth and tele-emergency practice.

-- Education – the development of fundamental medical education experiences to allow the fellow to evolve as a leading educator in EMA.
-This may include establishing expertise in key areas of administrative core content as listed above, with educational materials developed by the fellow that can be used to advance the field of emergency care.
+2. Education – the development of fundamental medical education experiences to allow the fellow to evolve as a leading educator in telehealth.
+The fellow will be required to understand the various use cases of telehealth, understand how to teach as well as develop programs to evaluate progress of learners.
+This may include establishing expertise in key areas of administrative core content as listed above, with educational materials developed by the fellow that can be used to advance the field of tele-emergency care.

 In order to meet the standards for an approved fellowship, the following curricular elements (core content) must be addressed.
-All fellowships and graduating fellows must address the all of the core components of “Administrative skills” listed below, and, the majority of the elements of at least one of the two tracks (education or research) also listed below.
+All fellowships and graduating fellows must address the all of the core components of ‘Telehealth operational skills’ listed below, and, the majority of the elements of at least one of the two tracks (education or research) also listed below.

-- Development of policies, guidelines and/or protocols to advance care in the ED, transitions of care and follow-up care
+- Development of policies, guidelines and/or protocols to advance telehealth care in the ED, acute care setting, transitions of care and follow-up care

-- Development of policies, guidelines and protocols to advance patient safety and experience.
+- Development of policies, guidelines and protocols to advance patient safety and experience while using telehealth.